calebabeck2020/CL-java-interview-prep/questions.md

 6. How does Java Memory work? (!!!)
 - Stack and Heap and Garbage Collection

-33. ArrayList vs LinkedList? (!!!)
+7. ArrayList vs LinkedList? (!!!)
 - I DONT REMEMBER!!!

-34. Final vs finally vs finalize? (!)
+8. Final vs finally vs finalize? (!)
 - Final is a Class Type that

-35. What is an Exception’s parent class? (!)
+9. What is an Exception’s parent class? (!!!)
 - I DONT REMEMBER!!!

-36. How can you handle exceptions in Java?
+10. How can you handle exceptions in Java?
 - Encase the risky code that could throw an exception in a try-catch block and catch either specific exceptions and/or a general exception

-7. Differentiate between Abstract class & interface? (!!)
+11. Differentiate between Abstract class & interface? (!!)
 - An abstract class is used as a blueprint to create other classes that use its functionality but in varying ways, whereas an interface is used to do something else idk

-8. What was introduced during Java 8? (!)
+12. What was introduced during Java 8? (!)
 - Java 8 introduced Collections, and more

-9. What are Generics in Java? (!!)
+13. What are Generics in Java? (!!)
 - Generics are used in the place of a determined data/object type in an interface or abstract class

-29. Why Strings in Java are Comparator and Comparable? (!!)
+14. Why Strings in Java are Comparator and Comparable? (!!!)
 - I DONT REMEMBER

-30. Difference between collections & streams (!!)
+15. Difference between collections & streams (!!)
 - A collection is an object that stores a collection of data, whereas a Stream can take a collection of data in a mutable form and can be modified easily

-32. Can entity classes be marked as final? (!!!)
+16. Can entity classes be marked as final? (!!!)
 - I DONT REMEMBER!!!

-33. Is “finally” guaranteed to run?
+17. Is “finally” guaranteed to run?
 - Yes, even if an exception is thrown in the "try" block, the exception will be caught and then the "finally" block will run

-34. Can you override a private or static method in Java? (!!)
+18. Can you override a private or static method in Java? (!!)
 - I don't think so?

-35. Why Strings in Java are immutable? (!!)
+19. Why Strings in Java are immutable? (!!)
 - Strings are immutable because it is

-36. What Java JIT compiler is? (!!!)
+20. What Java JIT compiler is? (!!!)
 - I DONT REMEMBER!!!

-37. What is abstraction? (!!)
+21. What is abstraction? (!!)
 - I need a refresher

-38. What is Polymorphism? (!!)
+22. What is Polymorphism? (!!)
 - I need a refresher

-39. What is a logger? (!)
+23. What is a logger? (!)
 - A logger is an object (or aspect) that is used to log actions/events that occur during runtime of an application

-40. What kind of exceptions can I expect to see thrown when comparing strings? (!)
+24. What kind of exceptions can I expect to see thrown when comparing strings? (!)
 - NullPointerException when comparing to a null object and maybe more?

-41. Differentiate .compareTo() & .equals()?
+25. Differentiate .compareTo() & .equals()?
 - .compareTo() compares the data content of variables, but .equals() compares the data addresses of variables

-44. Can entity classes be marked as final? (!!!)
+26. Can entity classes be marked as final? (!!!)
 - I don't recall what entity classes are

-47. What are java exceptions? (!)
+27. What are java exceptions? (!)
 - exceptions are errors that are thrown during compilation or runtime when a method or function fails to compile or run

-48. Can you change a final variable?
+28. Can you change a final variable?
 - no, they are immutable - once assigned, they cannot be modified

-49. What would be returned from a static variable? (!!!)
+29. What would be returned from a static variable? (!!!)
 - receiving that variable from another class without need to instantiate the object into memory

-52. What is the collection API? (!!)
+30. What is the collection API? (!!)
 - The Collection API provides multiple interfaces that can be used to store collections of data in various flexible ways.

-53. Do you understand Java Threads? (!!!)
+31. Do you understand Java Threads? (!!!)
-- A thread is
+- Any processes performed on a computer is performed on a Thread, and a Java Thread is simply referring to a thread used for Java functions

-54. Describe the difference between a set and a list? (!)
+32. Describe the difference between a set and a list? (!)
 - A set is a disorganized collection of data whereas a list is generally an organized collection of data

-55. When would it be best to use an ArrayList or a List?
+33. When would it be best to use an ArrayList or a List?
 - It is best to use an ArrayList or a List when you need an ordered collection of data that can be easily sorted

-56. What Java version are you using?
+34. What Java version are you using?
 - I have been using Java 8

-57. What is the difference between versions 8 and 11? (!)
+35. What is the difference between versions 8 and 11? (!)
 - Version 11 introduced a new garbage collection and a new HTTP client

-58. What is the difference between Strings and StringBuffer? (!!)
+36. What is the difference between Strings and StringBuffer? (!!)
 - Strings are immutable objects whereas StringBuffers are mutable objects that take Strings for the purpose of performing transformations on them

-59. What is a StringBuilder? (!!)
+37. What is a StringBuilder? (!!)
 - Stringbuilder is an object that is used to take immutable Strings and perform transformations on them

 ### SQL: